semgrep/semgrep-docs/docs/writing-rules/experiments/join-mode/overview.md

 To use join mode with `refs`, you must define your individual Semgrep rules in independent locations.
 This can be anything that works with `semgrep --config <here>`, such as a file, a URL, or a Semgrep registry pointer like `r/java.lang.security.some.rule.id`.

-Join mode does not work in the Semgrep playground, as it is an experimental feature.
+Join mode does not work in the Semgrep Playground or Semgrep Editor, as it is an experimental feature.

 Currently, join mode will only report the code location of the **last finding that matches the conditions**.
 Join mode will parse the conditions from top-to-bottom, left-to-right.
 This means that findings from the "bottom-right" condition will be the reported code location.